AlgoMaster Logo

 Intuition

-The algorithm is beautifully simple.
 Walk through the list with a single pointer.
 At each node, look at its next neighbor.
-If they share the same value, the neighbor is a duplicate, so we skip over it by relinking the pointer.
-If they have different values, we move forward.
+If they share the same value, the neighbor is a duplicate, so we remove it by relinking the pointer.
+If they differ, we move forward.

 Algorithm